sebanc/linuxloops/Readme/Recommended-setups.md

 Install your disk images on the ext4 partition.

-Optionaly, add entries in your fstab to automatically mount the other partitions you might want to access.

 ## My main OS is Linux and I occasionaly use Windows (Installing windows in a disk image)

-Same principle as above but leave some unallocated space for your windows installation (Windows 11 requires at least 65536 MB if you want to be able to update it).
+Same principle as above but leave some unallocated space for your windows installation (Windows 11 requires at least G4 GB if you want to be able to update it).

 Boot a Windows 11 installation USB flash drive on your computer.